Mihoko-Okayami/VRChat-Heart-Rate-Monitor/README.md

 ## 💡 Still stuck?
 [Join our Discord community](https://virgosky.com/dc) and share your experience!

 ## 🙌 Special Thanks
-Huge thank you to Semmie, Mr_BoBek, Supe2 and Whipper for their incredible support in testing and improving this app! 🎉
+Huge thank you to Semmie, Mr_BoBek, Supe2, Whipper and 32294 for their incredible support in testing and improving this app! 🎉